Cope With The ColdWritten by Tigre Haller

 Let it snow, let it snow, let it snow…”

-Brrrrrr… winter is most definitely coming and a good part of the US will be feeling it.
+Brrrrrr… winter is most definitely here and a good part of the US is feeling it.
 You know what that means: shorter days, bitter cold, frosty fronts and some blizzards.

 No doubt you will be looking for ways to cope with the cold, especially when you have no choice but to brave the elements.